 Fundamentals of chemistry with emphasis on atomic structure, stoichiometry, thermochemistry, properties of solution, properties of matter.
 The laboratory is quantitative in nature.

 CH 103 - General Chemistry I (no lab) (3)

 Fundamentals of chemistry with emphasis on atomic structure, stoichiometry, thermochemistry, properties of solutions, properties of matter.
 Non-laboratory science.
-Prerequisite: MA 113 of matter.
-The laboratory is quantitative in nature.
 Prerequisite: MA 113

 CH 104 - General Chemistry I (4)